 Provide English learner-focused professional development to all teachers

 Professional development for ESL teachers has moved beyond ‘just good teaching.’
 In order to prepare all teachers for working with the increasing number of ESL students in the US, researchers have explored what teachers need to know and pointed out that what has been done before is not enough.
+There is more to consider beyond just the methods and strategies of teaching English.

 Professional development model for ESL